 How the Butterfly Mobile Fits into the Montessori Mobile Sequence

-The Butterfly mobile is usually introduced after other animal mobiles such as whales, swallows, or seagulls.
+Within the Montessori visual mobile sequence, the Butterfly mobile represents one of the most visually complex stages.
+Although there’s no fixed moment for it, this mobile is usually introduced after other animal mobiles such as whales, swallows, or seagulls.
 By this stage, babies are already familiar with observing moving shapes and following them with their eyes.
 The Butterfly mobile extends this experience by introducing greater visual variety and colour.

 Because it combines many visual elements at once, it often becomes one of the most engaging mobiles in the sequence.